 It is incorrect for a priest to go and gamble.
 It’s against the guidelines, said Shaleta.

-The bishop stated he notified parishioners mainly northern Iraqi immigrants, numerous from neighborhoods now overrun by Daesh who are aiming to bring member of the family to Canada soon after the priest told Shaleta about the missing funds.
+The bishop stated he notified parishioners mainly northern Iraqi immigrants, numerous from neighborhoods now overrun by Daesh who are aiming to bring member of the family to Canada soon after the priest told Shaleta about the missing funds at Situs judi online.